 States have generally reported increased Mega Millions and Powerball sales since the change.
 But the ever-increasing jackpots have left them ever-more dependent on those massive payouts because prizes that once seemed so immense now seem almost puny in comparison.
-Consider the current $430 million Powerball jackpot.
-That’s an incredible amount of money, but compared to the Mega Millions prize hovering around $1.6 billion, it barely seems worth the bother of buying a ticket.
+Consider the current $620 million Powerball jackpot.
+That’s an incredible amount of money, but compared to the Mega Millions prize hovering at an estimated $1.6 billion, it barely seems worth the bother of buying a ticket.

 WHEN THE JACKPOT GETS ENORMOUS, WHAT ARE SALES LIKE?

 It’s hard to overstate how fast lottery tickets fly out of the mini marts when the top prizes get so large.
 In California, for example, the lottery sold $5.7 million in Mega Millions tickets during the first half of the day Thursday.
 The height of sales came during the lunch hour, when people were buying 200 tickets per second.

 IF I WIN, WHAT MAKES IT INTO THE BANK?